 1. Salt

-Using too much salt though can be detrimental to your cooking as foods can be over salted.
-Long term your palate is effectes since your body will slowly get used to high salt concentrations, giving the impression that foods are bland.
+Using too much salt, though, can be detrimental to your cooking as foods can be over-salted.
+In the long term, your palate is affected since your body will slowly get used to high salt concentrations, giving the impression that foods are bland.

 How To Use It